- How much GB can I still reserve here?

 reservationLimitGbminusreservedGbis your remaining headroom under your org’s per-interval cap.
 The server may still reducereservableGbbelow that headroom because of platform-level capacity.reservedGblets you confirm what you already hold without a separate call toGET /api/capacity/reservations.

-staleAt is a freshness marker, not a hold
+The calendar is a snapshot, not a hold

 again.